kmartinez/circuitpython/README.md

-Circuitpython for the featherS2 boards used in foundations of IoT
+Circuitpython for the featherS2 boards used in ECS modules
 Basics:
 simpleLED - onboard blue LED
 rgbled - onboard RGB led